What Do Medical Assistants Do?

 According to the American Association of Medical Assistants (AAMA), some typical duties include taking patients’ vital signs, as well as recording patient health histories and any relevant personal information.
 Clinical medical assistants may also administer injections and prepare blood or other samples for testing, whereas administrative medical assistants will utilize patient information to create medical records.

-It is important to note that medical assistants should not be confused with physician assistants, who have a different role in the healthcare industry.
+It is important to note that medical assistants should not be confused with physician assistants, who have different roles in the healthcare industry.
 Comparatively, physician assistants—unlike medical assistants—have the ability to diagnose and treat patients under the supervision of a physician.
 Medical assistants have a more limited scope of practice, focusing instead on more administrative and basic clinical tasks.

 Medical Assistant Specializations